Australians are going in on diesel and out with LPG

 Diesel vehicles were found to be especially unpredictable compared to petrol and LPG vehicles, so the fuel savings might be just as dependent on how you drive as what you put in the tank.
 Generally, city drivers might be spending more than they expect on diesel, while long-haulers or anyone else who drives long distances might enjoy the most savings.

 313,551 more diesel vehicles were registered in 2017 than the previous year, but some of those drivers might end up disappointed.
 Fuel consumption isn't the only way to cut running costs, with car insurance for cheaper cars also generally costing less and petrol-powered vehicles typically not needing as much maintenance as diesel.
-If you're in the market, it might be worth keeping your options open instead of going straight for a diesel engine.
+If you're in the market, it might be worth keeping your car loan options open instead of going straight for a diesel engine.